Isomorphism Properties of Optimality and Equilibrium Solutions under Equivalent Information Structure Transformations: Stochastic Dynamic Games and Teams: Appendix

 \subsection{Proof of Theorem \ref{the:gamecsstationary policies}}

-\begin{itemize}[wide] \item [Part(i):] This result follows from Theorem \ref{the:deptoind} since the static measurements with control-sharing reduction satisfying relation \eqref{eq:stmr} is policy independent, and the cost functions remain unchanged under the static measurements with control-sharing reduction.
+\begin{itemize}[wide] \item [Part (i):] This follows from Theorem \ref{the:deptoind} since the SMCS reduction \eqref{eq:stmr} is policy independent, and the cost function remains unchanged under the SMCS reduction.
+For the connections between stationary policies, we have $P$-a.s.,

+The second line of \eqref{stationar1} follows from the relation \eqref{eq:stmr} since the SMCS reduction satisfying this relation is PI.
+The third line of \eqref{stationar1} follows from Assumption \ref{assump:inv} since there is a bijection between $y^{\D}_{i,k}$ and $y^{\ST}_{i,k}$, and this completes the proof.